sausin/laravel-set-autoincrement/README.md

 ```sh
 php artisan vendor:publish
 ```
-and then the option which corresponds to `Sausin\DBSetAutoIncrement\SetAutoIncrementProvider` needs to be selected.
+and then the option which corresponds to `Sausin\DBSetAutoIncrement\AutoIncrementServiceProvider` needs to be selected.
 This will add a config named `auto-increment.php` in your project's config folder.

 Change the values as desired.